-Ah my name is Jake.
-I’m 28 now and I was born in Perth.
+I was born in Perth.
 In my late teens, I booked a one-way ticket to England and spent about 5 years backpacking and working all around Europe.
-During my time there I had a bunch of different jobs.
-I was a roadie for bands in the U.K, worked in a bar and restaurant in the Greek islands, I ran pub crawls in Amsterdam and managed a hostel in Milan in Italy.
-I also did a lot of shitty jobs in between as well as trying to see every possible country I could over there in between.
+During my time there, I had a bunch of different jobs.
+I was a roadie for bands in the UK, I worked in a bar and restaurant in the Greek islands, I ran pub crawls in Amsterdam and managed a hostel in Milan in Italy.
+I also did a lot of sh*tty jobs in between, as well as trying to see every possible country I could over there in between!
 The only places I’ve missed are the Baltics and Scandinavia!
-Hopefully, I get a chance to nail them out at some point in the future.
-After that, I moved to South East Asia and worked for a bar.
-Later as a scuba diving instructor for about 3 years.
-Also, while I was there I spent a fair few months riding a motorbike through Vietnam and Laos and I travelled around Cambodia, Malaysia and Indonesia.
+Hopefully I’ll get a chance to nail them out at some point in the future.
+After that, I moved to South East Asia and worked in a bar.
+Later I got a job as a scuba diving instructor for about 3 years.
+While I was in Asia I spent a fair few months riding a motorbike through Vietnam and Laos and I travelled around Cambodia, Malaysia and Indonesia.

 On your Facebook page you write:

 In the beginning, it was very different compared to now.
-No one including me really knew what was going on.
+No-one, including me, really knew what was going on.
 We just all jumped in from all over the world and started driving.
-When we got into towns we just made signs that we wore around our neck made out the back of old goon boxes saying “Come jump on the Magic bus!
-Heading to Cairns tomorrow!”
-Haha.
+When we got into towns, we made signs from the back of old goon boxes that said “Come jump on the Magic bus!
+Heading to Cairns tomorrow!” and wore them around our necks.
 It was pretty disorganised and money was hard.
-Really broke times then I suppose but so much fun all the time.
-After a year we came a bit known and had a bit of a reputation and it was much easier to get people on.
-I can’t think of the last time I went out drunk with a cardboard sign, haha.
+Those were some really broke times then I suppose, but so much fun all the time.
+After a year we started to be more well known and had a bit of a reputation and it was much easier to get people on.
+I can’t think of the last time I went out drunk with a cardboard sign, haha!

 How often do you usually organise road trips with the Magic Bus?